ElihuJones/pigs-and-bulls/README.md

 Open console/Run Program
 Instructions page:
 User can see Instructions:
-Markup: * Play Game or How to Play, options
+* Play Game or How to Play, options
  * How to Play will show an Instructions screen:
   * No duplicate letters, 5 letter UPPERCASE word.
 User can choose 1 player or 2 player game.

 If 1 player is chosen: